Who Was Mary Jackson?

 Giving Back by Helping Others

-By 1978, Mary Winston-Jackson changed positions to be a human resources administrator.
+By 1978, Jackson changed positions to be a human resources administrator.
 She served as both the Federal Women’s Program Manager in the Office of Equal Opportunity Programs and as the Affirmative Action Program Manager.
 From then until her retirement in 1985, she helped other women and minorities advance their careers, advising them to study and take extra courses to increase their chances for promotion.

 We strive for accuracy and fairness.
 If you see something that doesn't look right, contact us!